-You may not be able to drop thousands of dollars on a high flow commercial pressure washer, but you can substantially improve the results you get from DIY pressure washing using an easily purchased chemical called sodium hypochlorite (a.k.a. pool chlorine, a.k.a. bleach).
+Have you ever wondered how to clean stucco walls or how to clean house siding?
+Well, you may not be able to drop thousands of dollars on a high flow commercial pressure washer or softwash system, but you can substantially improve the results you get from DIY cleaning using an easily purchased chemical called sodium hypochlorite (a.k.a. pool chlorine or bleach).
 This is the secret sauce that industry professionals use for removing and preventing the regrowth of organics like algae, moss, mold, etc. It can yield amazing results, but caution must be taken when using it, because it’s quite strong and can be harmful to you or your property if used incorrectly.

-It will brighten concrete, siding, and many types of hardscape by killing off organics that darken and discolour these materials.
+It will brighten concrete, siding, and many types of hardscape by killing off organics that darken and discolor these materials.

 - Oil/grease stains